fancherblack/rqst/README.md

 # Overview
+Check [this page](https://redfactorapps.com/products/rqst/) for a summary of rqst's capabilities.

 The rqst app provides new structure and visibility to Splunk project teams, admins, and users.
 It takes the place of the "tracker"